Doctor insights on:

 - Fluid in the knee after running

-- Fluid after heart surgery
+- Retaining fluid after surgery

-- Fluid in the lungs after surgery
+- Fluid in hand after surgery

-- Fluid in stomach after surgery
+- Fluid collection in abdomen after surgery

-- Fluid on the lungs after surgery
+- Fluid buildup in lungs after surgery

-- Fluid buildup after knee surgery
+- Fluid buildup after hernia surgery